openSUSE/people/sources/2011-07-05-manu-gupta.md

 Packaging

-**The Internet crashes for a whole week, how would you feel?
-What would you do?**
+**The Internet crashes for a whole week, how would you feel, what would you do?**

 I will move out, and read some books, hang out with friends.